psreek-ai/SiebelCRMSemanticSearch/docs/PROJECT_EVOLUTION_ROADMAP.md

 ## Conclusion

-This roadmap shows how **Oracle Autonomous Database on Azure serves as the foundation** for a 5-phase evolution from basic vector search to an advanced enterprise AI platform.
+This roadmap shows how **Oracle 23ai Database on Azure VM serves as the foundation** for a 5-phase evolution from basic vector search to an advanced enterprise AI platform.
 Each phase:

-✅ **Builds on Autonomous Database** - No replacement, only enhancement
+✅ **Builds on Oracle 23ai Database** - No replacement, only enhancement
 ✅ **Delivers incremental value** - Can stop at any phase
 ✅ **Maintains data security** - Critical data stays in Oracle
 ✅ **Allows flexible investment** - Choose phases based on needs